-- Diagnostic evaluations and assessment.
+- Diagnostic evaluations, assessment and treatment and/or procedures.

-- Treatment planning.
+- Medication management.

-- Treatment and/or procedures.

 - Medication management and other associated treatments.

 - Individual, family and group therapy.

 - Crisis intervention.

 The Mental Health/Substance-Related and Addictive Disorders Administrator provides administrative services for all levels of care.